MicrosoftDocs/dynamics-365-ai/ai-docs/sales/edit-assignment-rule.md

 ---
-title: "Edit an assignment rule in sales accelerator | MicrosoftDocs"
+title: "Edit an assignment rule | MicrosoftDocs"
-description: "Learn how to edit an assignment rule in sales accelerator." ms.date: 05/14/2021 ms.topic: article
+description: "Update the conditions that you've defined in the rule to modify your process for automatically assigning leads to sellers." ms.date: 05/14/2021 ms.topic: article
 author: udaykirang